Enusec-James/Enusec-Revised-Constitution/Society_Constitution.md

   - Should ENUSEC wish to disband, a unanimous vote from all Committee members will be required.
     - Should ENUSEC be disbanded, any assets of the society shall be donated to Edinburgh Napier University's School of Computing.

-4. Voting
+### 4. Voting

-  - Comittee Elections Voting
+1. Comittee Elections Voting

+  - Eligibility
    - Members must have had a sustained membership for at least 12 weeks prior to voting.

+  - Procedure
-   - Voting is restricted to one ballot per position per active paying member.
+   - Voting is restricted to one ballot per position per active eligible member.
-  	- Voting will be anonymous, performed in private and silence.
+   - Voting will be performed using pen and paper ballots.
    - Voting will be performed using the Single Transferable Vote voting system.
     - For each role, the first applicant with a majority preference is elected.
     - Each role will have a corresponding ballot and election.
-	    - The option to re-open nominations will be given for each role.
+    - The option to vote to re-open nominations (RON) will be given for each role.
     - Only digits in their respective fields will be counted, any other markings will be treated as a spoilt ballot.
     - All spoiled ballots will be discounted.
+   - Voting will be anonymous, performed in private and silence.

       - Votes will be counted by members of the current ENUSEC Committee who are not running in said election.
 	    - If nominations are re-opened, eligable members present are allowed to run against current candidates.